sclaussen/cathedral2021/README.md

 Meadows in the portion of Yosemite that's north of Yosemite Valley.
 John Muir made the first ascent of Cathedral Peak in 1869 by scampering up the 4th class backside in boots.
-The base of the peak is around 10,200ft and it tops out at around 10,900ft (netting 700ft of great climbing on white granite with knobs sprinkled everywhere).
+The base of the peak is around 10,200ft and it tops out at around 10,900ft.
 The view from the top is unsurpassed due to Cathedral's central location in Yosemite.
 The approach begins in Tuolumne Meadows at 8600ft and takes about 2 hours.

+*Cathedral on our way in, and the Cathedral climbing topo*
 <img src="./images/cathedral.jpg" alt="cathedral" width="300"/> <img src="./images/cathedral-topo.png" alt="topo" width="250"/>

 Cathederal is well known among climbers due to its moderately rated